srobo/team-emails/SR2019/2018-11-13-rules-announce.md

 ---
 to: Student Robotics 2019
-subject: Rules for SR2019 released
+subject: Rules for SR2019 published
 ---

 Hi all,